-Cleaning Tips for Your Newly Remodeled Bathroom
+Bathroom Cleaning Tips For Your Newly Remodeled Bathroom

 After Metropolitan Bath and Tile remodels your home’s old bathroom and it looks perfect and stunning, there will come a time after when you will actually have to clean it!
 To keep it looking like the day we finished here are a few bathroom cleaning tips to undo all the daily use you will be giving your gorgeous bathroom and to keep it looking like new:

-CLEANING ENGINEERED STONE COUNTERTOPS
+HOW TO CLEAN ENGINEERED STONE COUNTERTOPS

 Engineered stone like Silestone®, Corian® & Cambria® doesn’t require regular maintenance like sealing and they are very stain resistant so our bathroom designers at Metropolitan Bath and Tile recommend them as an ideal bathroom surface.